 - Improved brow position

-- Reduction of wrinkles/lines on forhead
+- Reduction of wrinkles/lines on forehead

 - Reduction of wrinkles/lines between and around eyes

 In order to undergo this procedure, you should be a nonsmoker as this will minimize both your healing time and the appearance of scars during and after your recovery.
 We serve the Philadelphia and surrounding areas, so give us a call today!

 Brow Lift Surgery: What’s Involved?